 As you make progress in your early pregnancy, you may be curious to know which changes will be happening to your body at week 6 pregnant.
-Though you are all set to harness the joy of motherhood, at the same time you might have to deal with most annoying pregnancy symptoms while you are 6 weeks pregnant.
+Though you are all set to harness the joy of motherhood, at the same time you might have to deal with the most annoying pregnancy symptoms while you are 6 weeks pregnant.

-- During 6 week pregnancy nausea can hit you terribly.
+- During 6-week pregnancy nausea can hit you terribly.
 Nausea or morning sickness can overpower you not only at mornings but can strike all day long.

 - If you are a mom to be with twins in your womb, then you are expected to experience more severe nausea.

-- Staying away from food can trigger frequent bouts of nausea and you are advised to keep munching on some healthy snacks at different intervals through out the day.
+- Staying away from food can trigger frequent bouts of nausea and you are advised to keep munching on some healthy snacks at different intervals throughout the day.

 2. Sore Breasts

 - Any of the days during the week, you may wake up in the morning to find out that your breasts are swollen and sore.

 - At 6 weeks pregnant, tiny ducts in your breasts have already started to prepare themselves for producing milk.

 - If you are making your steps to the restroom frequently, then pregnancy hormone HCG can be the main reason behind it.